abdrehman1435/Face-Mask-Detector/README.md

 ## Make the Front-end and run the Flask app
  Here are some steps you can follow to create a simple Flask app with HTML and CSS as frontend:
 <ul>
-Create a project folder and a virtual environment for your Flask app.
-You can use pip or conda to install Flask and other dependencies.
+<li>Create a project folder and a virtual environment for your Flask app.
+You can use pip or conda to install Flask and other dependencies.</li>
 <li>Create a subfolder called templates in your project folder and save your HTML files there.
 You can use any text editor or IDE to write your HTML code.
 You can
   also, use Bootstrap or other frameworks to style your HTML elements.
 Here I used 3 HTML pages namely 'indexpage.html' which is the front page of the web application, 'ui.html' which is where the video is inputted by the user in either mp4 or mov format, and 'videoprojectnew.html' is where the Face-Mask-Detector